-Perform At-Home Care
+At-Home Care for Cat Mange

 Because sarcoptic and notoedric mange are highly contagious conditions, you should discard your cat’s bedding and wash your own bedding and clothes in hot water and bleach to help remove lingering mites from your home and prevent re-infection.